 One of the city’s oldest and most historic neighborhoods, Clarksville was first part of a 365-acre plat owned by former Governor Elisha Pease.
 Neighboring Enfield was later built out in the early 1900s when it was subdivided by the Enfield Realty and Home Building Company.
 Several historic homes, such as the Pease Mansion, Haskell House, and other vast estates can be seen on a scenic evening stroll down neighborhood streets, standing as a reminder to both new and longtime Austinites of this city’s storied past.

 What to Love

-- Streets lined with grand, historic manors protected by some of the city’s largest oak trees
+- Streets lined with grand, historic manors and houses protected by some of the city’s largest oak trees

-- Several smaller, chic bungalows from previous eras
+- Central Austin's several smaller, chic bungalows and homes for sale from previous eras

 - Eclectic eateries along West Sixth are home to some of the hottest brunch tickets in town